Skip to main content

 If your current lender denies your mortgage renewal, or if you just want to shop around for a better offer, you can try to renew your mortgage with a new lender (you can contact a mortgage broker or mortgage agent to help you find a new lender).
 Unfortunately, your chances of being denied by a new lender are actually higher than if you stay with your current lender.
 This is because you need to submit a brand new mortgage application with your renewal.

 The new lender knows nothing about your financial situation, other than the outstanding balance of your mortgage, which it will only know after looking at the renewal slip provided by your current lender.
-As such, it will need to verify your income and ensure you meet its specific credit requirements, as well as pass a mortgage stress test, before it can approve your application.
+As such, it will need to verify your income and ensure you meet its specific credit requirements before it can approve your application.
 You’ll be at a high risk of being denied by a new lender if you’ve missed mortgage payments or have significantly damaged your credit score.
 In that case, it might be best to stay with your current lender, since it doesn’t need to re-qualify you.

 If you have time before your renewal date, use our mortgage affordability calculator to see how much you could borrow if you were looking for a new mortgage today.